 How Robo Advisors In Singapore Work

-Stashaway, Autowealth and Smartly each have their unique ways of offering their robo advisor investment service, but the main idea is the same:
+Each platform has its own unique ways of offering a robo advisor financial service, but the broad overview is the same:

-2) Fund your account, either lump sum or you can do monthly option.
+Step 2: Fund your account, either on a lump sum or monthly basis.

-3) Upon receiving your funds, your robo advisor will then purchase a mix of ETFs that corresponds to what they consider “optimal” based on your profile and the current market conditions.
+Step 3: Upon receiving your funds, your robo advisor will then purchase a mix of ETFs (and if applicable, other assets) that corresponds to what they consider “optimal” based on your profile and the current market conditions.

 When investing as an individual, there are minimum trade sizes and high transaction costs imposed on the account, and this makes investing as an individual cost-prohibitive.
-StashAway allows you to own fractional portions of ETFs, which is impossible to do on your own unless you have a large capital.
+Robo advisors allows you to own fractional portions of ETFs, which is impossible to do on your own unless you have a large capital.

 Rather than needing to pick from a list of mutual funds that you think best fit your needs, robo advisors can give you a portfolio mix that is more finely tuned to your needs (as the robo advisor deems to be appropriate), though not completely personalised on an individual level.